busarm/armie/README.md

 # PHP Mini

-A micro php framework designed to provide highly performance with elegance and optimal developer experience.
+A micro php framework with asynchronous event driven support; designed to provide highly performance with elegance and optimal developer experience.

 ## Installation